pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 > The best way to learn Victory Road movement is to watch a video and replicate it.
 The image below will help you complete VR on the fly if you need the resource.

-> If a Repel happens to run out early from extra steps, always use the next Super Repel right away.
+> If a Super Repel happens to run out early from extra steps, always use the next Super Repel right away.

 <img src="/docs/gen-1/images/classic/VictoryRoad.png" height=600>